 What is Emotional Regulation?

-Emotional regulation is a term used to explain how someone manages or controls their emotional responses to situations in a positive way.
+Emotional regulation is a term used to explain how someone manages or controls their emotional responses to situations.

 For children, it’s about how they learn to deal with difficult emotions, control their impulses and calm themselves down.
-It’s also about how they learn socially acceptable ways to respond to emotions and prevent them from becoming dysregulated (unable to regulate their emotions).
+It’s also about how they learn to respond to emotions and prevent them from becoming dysregulated (unable to regulate their emotions).

 What can I do as a parent if my child has difficulty regulating emotions?

-• Accept your child’s emotions and emotional responses: Emotional outbursts are a normal part of development and are not intentional attempts to make parenting difficult.
-By having patience and ‘tuning in’ to your child’s emotional states, you can help them tolerate emotional tension.
+• Accept your child’s emotions and emotional responses: Emotional outbursts are a normal part of development.
+By having patience and ‘tuning in’ to your child’s emotional states, you can help them understand and cope with different emotions that they experience.

-• Appropriate expression of negative feelings: All feelings are okay and normal.
-Negative feelings can be put into words and children can be praised when they do this in appropriate ways.
+• Appropriate expression of feelings of overwhelm, upset, or anger: All feelings are okay and normal.
+Feelings of overwhelm, upset, or anger can be put into words and children can be praised when they do this in appropriate ways.

 • Encourage children to talk about feelings and avoid directives about feelings: Avoid statements such as ‘Don’t be sad’.
 Instead label the child’s feelings accurately and encourage the child to talk about the emotion, such as ‘I see you are sad about that, tell me about it’.

-• Talk about your own feelings: Parents who frequently use the language of emotions to talk about their own emotional states are providing a powerful mechanism for emotional regulation.
+• Talk about your own feelings: Parents who frequently use the language of emotions to talk about their own emotional states are providing a good example for their children to observe and learn from.

-• Teach children positive self-talk about the event: Teach children to tell themselves thoughts which calm them down such as ‘everyone makes mistakes’, ‘I can handle this’ and ‘It was an accident’.
+• Teach children positive self-talk about the event: Teach children to tell themselves thoughts which calm them down such as ‘everyone makes mistakes’, ‘I can handle this’ and ‘it was an accident’.
+Using previously learnt positive phrases, such as ‘I can handle this’, can be helpful as a coping strategy to manage difficult situations.

 • Teach problem solving: Teach children to generate several solutions to a problem and then select one based on their pros and cons.

-• Help children recognise ‘early warning signs’: Teach the child to recognise the warning signs of an emotional outburst such as grumbling or feeling irritated etc. If your child can talk about their feelings at this stage, it can help avoid escalation.
+• Help children recognise ‘early warning signs’: Help children to recognise how their body feels (body cues).
+Teach children to recognise when they are becoming overwhelmed or dysregulated by tuning into their bodies.
+Teach strategies that they can use to regulate themselves at these times.
+If your child can talk about their feelings at this stage, it can help avoid escalation.

-• Help children with transitions: Plan ahead for the daily schedule and give verbal warnings five to ten minutes before transitions.
+• Help children with transitions: Plan ahead for the daily schedule and give verbal warnings 5 to 10 minutes before transitions.
 A visual schedule may help to show the order of different activities.

 • Practice calming relaxation techniques: Practice strategies that can help your child to calm such as the ‘Turtle Technique’ which involves imagining that he or she is retreating into his shell, taking three deep breaths and saying ‘calm down, take deep breaths’.
 The child can imagine they are ‘pushing’ the air into their arms and legs to relax their muscles.